puppetlabs/puppet-docs/source/pe/3.7/quick_start_dns.markdown

    This will configure the nodes using the newly-assigned classes.
 Wait one or two minutes.

 > Not done just yet!
-The `resolver` class now appears in the list of classes for agent1.example.com, but it has not yet been fully configured---you still need to add the nameserver IP address parameter for the `resolver` class to use.
+The `resolver` class now appears in the list of classes for your DNS group, but it has not yet been fully configured---you still need to add the nameserver IP address parameter for the `resolver` class to use.
 You can do this by adding a parameter right in the console.

 #### Add the Nameserver IP Address Parameter in the Console